-Supported Compute-Only Node Servers Supported Methods for Booting ESXi • Cisco B200 M5/M6 Choose any method. • C240 M5/M6 Important Ensure that only one form of boot media is exposed • C220 M5/M6 to the server for ESXi installation.
-Post install, you may add in additional local or remote disks. • C480 M5 USB boot is not supported for HX Compute-only nodes. • B480 M5 • SD Cards in a mirrored configuration with ESXi installed. • Local drive HDD or SSD. • SAN boot. • M.2 SATA SSD Drive.
+Supported Compute-Only Node Servers Supported Methods for Booting ESXi • Cisco B200 M5/M6 Choose any method. • C240 M5/M6 to the server for ESX Ensure that only one form of boot media is exposed • C220 M5/M6 to the server for ESXi installation.
+Post install, you may add in additional local or remote disks. • C480 M5 USB boot is not supported for HX Compute-only • B480 M5 nodes.
+SD Cards in a mirrored configuration with ESXi insLocal drive HDD or SSD. • SAN boot. • M.2 SATA SSD Drive.
 Note HW RAID M.2 (UCS-M2-HWRAID and HX-M2-HWRAID) is a supported boot configuration starting with HX Data Platform version 4.5(1a) and later.